skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

     return Car_KF with lowest cost # hungarian algorithm step, equivalent to min of vector
 ```

-Note that for the sake of extracting interesting information from the inner event data, identification of each inner anonymous event is treated as ground truth with respect to updating car locations (AMY: is this true?).
+Note that for the sake of extracting interesting information from the inner event data, identification of each inner anonymous event is treated as ground truth with respect to updating car locations.

 In implementation, the location of each event is abstracted in the event data as a `camera_id`, then mapped to coordinates that represent the camera's location.
 We did attempt world projection at the edge cameras, but realized that this information is not needed, as the point of an edge event is to identify an entry point and report the ground truth about a car's identity.
 The small difference between using the camera's position and the car's real position on the road is minimal compared to the much larger camera spacing.
 In other words, there is no ambiguity about For the inner cameras,